Skip to main content

 Once the data has been finalised, the release is compiled and the key points and commentary are drafted.
 The release is independently checked and a final sense check is carried out by the relevant statistician prior to publication on the website.

-National Statistics status can be removed at any point when the highest standards are not maintained, and reinstated when standards are restored.
+Accredited Official Statistics status can be removed at any point when the highest standards are not maintained, and reinstated when standards are restored.

-The continued designation of these statistics as National Statistics was confirmed in March 2019 following a compliance check by the Office for Statistics Regulation.
+The continued designation of these statistics as Accredited Official Statistics was confirmed in March 2019 following a compliance check by the Office for Statistics Regulation.
 Since the latest review by the Office for Statistics Regulation, we have continued to comply with the Code of Practice for Statistics, and have made the following improvements:

-• we have improved the commentary and data visualisation on the front page of the release, removing repetitive text and simplifying the language used.
+• we have improved the commentary and data visualisation on the front page of the release, removing repetitive text and simplifying the language used

-• we have enhanced accessibility for users by adding direct hyperlinks to the relevant data cube on Stats Wales alongside the tables and charts within the release.
+• we have enhanced accessibility for users by adding direct hyperlinks to the relevant data cube on Stats Wales alongside the tables and charts within the release

-• within the quality report we have included more detail in relation to our knowledge of the quality assurance processes carried out by data providers and have also provided more detail in relation to overall responsibility for the quality management process.
+• within the quality report we have included more detail in relation to our knowledge of the quality assurance processes carried out by data providers and have also provided more detail in relation to overall responsibility for the quality management process

 • we have enhanced trustworthiness by reviewing and reducing pre-release access